re-cinq/go-climatiq/README.md

 If you find any issues or have suggestions for improvements, please open an issue or create a pull request on the GitHub repository.
 We are always open to contributions and help!

 ## License
-This SDK is licensed under the MIT License - see the LICENSE file for details.
+This SDK is licensed under the Apache-2.0 License

 ## Contact
 For any inquiries or support, please contact the maintainers: <br>